ComponentKitchen/Composable/README.md

     instance.foo(); // Returns... what?
 And what work got performed?

+The base class and the two mixins all define a method called `foo()`, but we don't know what will happen when we invoke that method:

-Depending on the framework, the invocation of `instance.foo()` might invoke all the `foo` implementations, or perhaps just one.
+* Depending on the framework, the invocation of `instance.foo()` might invoke all the `foo` implementations, or perhaps just one.
 If it just invokes one, that might be `mixin2.foo()`, because that was the "last writer", or it might be `MyClass.foo()`, because that's the base class and perhaps more important.

-We have to wonder not only about what work will be performed, but also about what result will be returned.
+* We have to wonder not only about what work will be performed, but also about what result will be returned.
 The answer will vary from framework to framework.

-The answer may also depend on the specific *name* of the method in conflict.
-Some frameworks apply one conflict-resolution strategy to methods with special names, and a different strategy to other methods.
+* The answer may also depend on the specific *name* of the method in conflict.
+  Some frameworks apply one conflict-resolution strategy to methods with special names (for example, component lifecycle methods), and a different strategy to other methods.

-Another thing we have to wonder about here is what other side effects this framework's `createClass()` factory performs.
-Most frameworks will do work in such a method beyond just applying mixins.
+* We also have to wonder about what other side effects this framework's `createClass()` factory performs.
+Most frameworks will do more work than just applying mixins.
 That black-box approach makes class creation feel magic, hampers understanding, and may complicate debugging.

 Simple example using Composable
 -------------------------------

-The Composable class attempts to address the above issues with mixins.
+The Composable class attempts to provide a firmer foundation for working with mixins.
 A very basic example:

     class MyClass {